 Magnaflux offers custom Liquid Penetrant Equipment to address many of our customer’s unique needs.
 In the past, we have taken upon large and small projects that got us to put our creative hats on in order to provide customers with smart solutions for their inspection needs.
 Below are two examples that highlight our commitment to tackling LPI equipment challenges.

 L-Shaped Custom Penetrant Line

-The system shown in the two photos above and in the drawing below is designed to process a variety of small airframe components.
+The system shown in the drawing below is designed to process a variety of small airframe components.
 The outside dimensions of most components in this system are 40” X 65”, and were sized to accept the largest part that the customer would need to process.
 The unit includes a lowerator in the penetrant dip tank, holding tanks for clean and dirty water, a pressure pot which delivers dry developer, and a dust collector to evacuate developer from the developer station.

 Parts are loaded and unloaded using customer supplied hoists, Magnaflux worked with the customer to design a special system that could fit into a limited room space.

 This aerospace components manufacturer needed several cells that were built using the same processing components, but due to space constraints each cell had to be configured differently.
 The first system was configured in a U shape, the second was in a straight line, and the third was in an L form.
 In other systems we have changed the roller table length to accommodate different space requirements.